Religion in early Virginia: Alternatives to the established church

 Colonists were typically inattentive, uninterested, and bored during Anglican church services, according to the ministers, who complained that the people were sleeping, whispering, ogling the fashionably dressed women, walking about and coming and going, or at best looking out the windows or staring blankly into space.
 The lack of towns means the church had to serve scattered settlements, while the acute shortage of trained ministers meant that piety was hard to practice outside the home.
 Some ministers solved this problem by encouraging parishioners to become devout at home, using the Book of Common Prayer for private prayer and devotion.
 This allowed devout Anglicans to lead an active and sincere religious life apart from the unpopular formal church services.
 However the stress on private devotion weakened the need for a bishop or a large institutional church of the sort Blair wanted.
 The stress on personal piety opened the way for the First Great Awakening, which pulled people away from the established church.

-In 1689, the Parliamentary Act of Toleration had allowed freedom of worship for certain Nonconformist Protestant groups in England, with conditions and legal constraints.
+The Act of Toleration 1689 (1 Will. & Mar. c.
+18) had allowed freedom of worship for certain Nonconformist Protestant groups in England, with conditions and legal constraints.
 Similar tolerance was put in place in Virginia.
 Baptists, German Lutherans and Presbyterians, funded their own ministers, and favored disestablishment of the Anglican church.
 However, by the mid-18th century, Baptists and Presbyterians faced growing persecution; between 1768 and 1774, about half of the Baptist ministers in Virginia were jailed for preaching.

 Especially in the back country, most families had no religious affiliation whatsoever and their low moral standards were shocking to proper Englishmen.
 The Baptists, Methodists, Presbyterians and other evangelicals directly challenged these lax moral standards and refused to tolerate them in their ranks.
 The evangelicals identified as sinful the traditional standards of masculinity which revolved around gambling, drinking, and brawling, and arbitrary control over women, children, and slaves.
 The religious communities enforced new standards, creating a new male leadership role that followed Christian principles and became dominant in the 19th century.